-Most people think they will stay in their first home forever.
-This is not surprising – home ownership is a major pillar of the American Dream.
-It can also be a huge expense to undertake.
+Most people think they will stay in their homes forever…or at least for a few decades.
+This is not surprising – home ownership is a major pillar of the American dream, and a huge expense to undertake.
 Not many people want to deal with going through the process a second time around anytime soon.

 Moving Closer to Loved Ones

 Interestingly, one of the top reasons why people sell their homes is so they can be closer to loved ones.
-Many young homeowners buy their first home based on a first job or a can’t miss opportunity.
-As they become more stable and have more options, they may elect to move closer to friends and family.
+Many young homeowners buy their first home based on a first job or a can’t miss opportunity – as adults become more stable and have more options, they may elect to move closer to friends and family.